 Remote learning provision

-Where a class, group or small number of pupils need to self-isolate or if there is a bubble collapse/local lockdown requiring pupils to remain at home, we will be offering immediate remote education so that pupils are given the support they need to master the curriculum and to make good progress.
+Where pupils need to remain at home, we will be offering immediate remote education so that pupils are given the support they need to master the curriculum and to make good progress.

 How will we do this?

 We will be uploading weekly home learning packs that are linked to our school plans.
 Should your child need to self isolate, you will be able to log onto Google Classroom and access this learning immediately.